-In your battle against breast cancer, your oncologist may try many different treatments.
-For some, the different chemotherapy treatments may not kill the cancer cells, or the cells may return after a remission.
-When cancer reaches this stage, it’s usually called advanced or terminal.
+After you’ve been diagnosed with breast cancer, your oncologist may recommend many different treatments.
+Chemotherapy is among the treatment options available.
+For some, chemotherapy treatments may not kill the cancer cells, or the cells may return after a remission.

-Deciding what to do if this happens is tough.
-Your oncologist might suggest new options with different combinations of chemotherapy drugs.
-Still, you and your oncologist must consider whether more treatment will improve your health, or whether it’s best to stop treatment altogether.
+Your oncologist might suggest new treatments, such as trying different combinations of chemotherapy drugs that include experimental options.
+Still, you and your oncologist must consider whether more treatment will improve your health, or whether it’s best to stop treatment altogether and pursue palliative care.

-Many patients who face this point in their treatment have to consider if continuing chemotherapy for as long as possible will change their chances for survival.
-While your oncologist may be able to tell you the odds or chances of a new therapy working, this is just an estimate.
+While your oncologist may be able to tell you the odds or chances of a new therapy working, this is always just an estimate.
 No one can tell for sure how it will affect you.

 It’s normal to feel obligated to try every possible treatment.
 But when the treatment isn’t working, the toll on your physical and emotional health can be exhausting for both you and your loved ones.

-To help make your decision on when to stop chemotherapy, ask your oncologist these questions:
+To help you make your decision on when to stop chemotherapy, ask your oncologist these questions:

 - Will continuing treatment make a significant difference in my cancer growth?